Prudential standard

 About this standard

 This standard requires a private health insurer to meet minimum requirements for the size and composition of its capital base.
 Private insurers must meet minimum requirements for their entire business and for each of their funds.
+This standard supports HPS 110 Capital Adequacy, which is a core standard in the Financial Resilience Pillar.
+It applies to all private health insurers.

 Objectives and key requirements of this Prudential Standard